Get the latest from TODAY

 Ordering takeout may literally take longer than prepping this Crock-Pot chicken teriyaki from Arlene Mobley of the blog Flour on My Face.
 She pours store-bought teriyaki sauce on chicken breasts, flips them over, and then turns on the slow cooker.
 Oh, and she pairs it with some rice and quick-cook frozen veggies.
 Done and done.

 Boneless, skinless chicken breasts make this spin on a Crock-Pot favorite slightly lighter than slow-cooker beef stroganoff.
 The recipe is from Texas-based bloggers Amanda and Scott Coers, who have lost 100 pounds between them.
 They’re also parents to eight kids, ranging in age from one to 16, so they know a thing or two about pulling off a quick dinner.
-(Note that while the recipe calls for frozen chicken breasts, the USDA advises fully thawing all meats before slow-cooking, so be sure your chicken is safely defrosted before adding it to your slow cooker.
+(Note that while the recipe calls for frozen chicken breasts, the USDA advises fully thawing all meats before slow-cooking, so be sure the chicken is safely defrosted before adding it to the slow cooker.
 Read the USDA guidelines in this PDF.)

 Another freezer-friendly option is this slow-cooker Hawaiian chicken from wellness coach and blogger Kelly McNelis’ cookbook, "No-Cook Freezer Meals."
 She simply layered in the ingredients in a plastic bag, froze them, then thawed them in the fridge the night before she wanted to cook the dish.
 Instead of rice, serve the chicken and pineapple as she does, with perfectly cooked quinoa and greens.